jkoz/ihet3/main.md

-Two nitrogen accumulators help to dampen vertical movement by compressing nitrogen gas, and constantly providing oil back and forth to the load cylinder to stablize the equipment.
-The load cylinder lifts the hitch assembly off the tractor bracket in cushion ride mode.
+Two nitrogen accumulators help to dampen vertical movement by compressing nitrogen gas, and constantly providing oil back and forth to the load cylinder to stabilize the equipment.
+The load cylinder lifts the hitch assembly off the tractor bracket in cushion ride mode so that the equipment can easily move to other working sites.
 In lockdown mode, load cylinder is bottomed, providing a rigid connection between the scraper and tractor.
+In CAT 637G, operators can also control the height of cutting edge by varying the oil flow to the load cylinder.
 As shown in below schematic taken from SIS portal, the 637G cushion-hitch features a load-sensing pump working with two accumulators.

 ![**Figure 4**: Cushion-hitch hydraulic system. [@SISCat]](cushion-hitch.jpg)